 1) Why should small businesses hold inventory?

-Why should growing businesses hold inventory?
+Why should small businesses hold inventory?

 You can’t always rely on the daily average frequency of product demand and supply.
-Need for inventory management won’t exist if businesses only held the minimum amount of inventory they need to get through the day.
+Need for inventory management software won’t exist if businesses only held the minimum amount of inventory they need to get through the day.

 The basic issue that small or growing businesses face is manpower.
 As a newbie in any industry, you can’t just have hundreds of employees at the starting phase.
 Hence these businesses purchase goods or products they sell in bulk so that the least or no amount of human hours are consumed in getting the inventory during high-demand.